 Really???????? 🙂 Well, on that upbeat note, Dr. B, what do we have for our winner, Maria?
 A ticker-tape parade, possibly?

-See you back here next time for another great and fabulous Hpathy Quiz!!!!
+See you back here next month for another great and fabulous Hpathy Quiz!!!!

 Elaine Lewis, DHom, CHom